gep13/gep13/input/blog/calgary-stampede-parade.md

 Title: Calgary Stampede Parade
 Published: 4/7/2008
 Tags:
-- Calgary
+- calgary
-- Parade
+- parade
-- Stampede
+- stampede
 ---

 Today was the first day of activities for the Calgary Stampede, and it started with the Parade.
 We were given this morning off so we could enjoy it, so I took full advantage of it.
 The prelude to the parade started at 0730, so I made sure that I got there early so I could get a good spot.
 Ended up standing behind the embankment at the bridge at 8th and 9th Avenue, which turned out to be a really good spot.
 You could see everything as they came over the brow of the hill.